-A new CBA was signed between the Company and Semirara Mining Corporation Labor Union (SMCLU) last December 14, 2006, which will last five (5) years after effectivity.
-There was a notice of strike which, however, did not materialize due to settlement resulting in the signing of the new CBA.
+On December 14, 2006, CBA between the Corporation and the Semirara Mining Corporation Labor Union (SMCLU) was signed effective for another five (5) years.
+There was a notice of strike or dispute which however did not materialized due to settlement resulting to the signing of the new CBA.